This post contains affiliate links.

 Do the Pros Use Blades or Cavity Backs?

-Given they are playing all the time and do a huge amount of testing on their clubs it clearly makes sense to consider what they types of clubs they are using.
+Given they are playing for a living to put food on the table for their families and therefore are always doing a huge amount of testing on their clubs it clearly makes sense to consider what irons they are using.

-And even the best ball strikers in the world including Rory McIlroy, who uses some of the most unforgiving blade irons from 5 iron to pitching wedge (Taylor Made P730s), uses the more forgiving hollow backed Taylor Made 760s for his 3 and 4 iron.
+And even the best ball strikers in the world including Rory McIlroy, who uses some of the most unforgiving blade irons from 4 iron to pitching wedge (Taylor Made P730s), uses the more forgiving hollow backed Taylor Made 770 for his 3 iron.

-You will therefore find a lot pros today with a mix of clubs in their bag although there is a large number, and most likely the majority, who will simply opt for a full-blown or glorified cavity back / ‘game improvement’ set of irons.
+A lot of pros today go with a mix of clubs in their bag although there is a large number, and most likely the majority, who will simply opt for a full-blown or glorified cavity back / ‘game improvement’ set of irons.

 But Tiger Woods still uses blades throughout his iron set I hear some say.
-Well, the short answer to that is – he is Tiger Woods!
+Well, the short answer to that is – he is Tiger Woods and arguably the best golfer of all time!

 More than ever before the best players in the world are embracing irons packed with forgiveness as modern club design increasingly allows the manufacturers to create clubs for them that are easier to hit without sacrificing ‘feedback’ or resorting to a noticeably larger cavity-backed club head.

-The list of pros who stick in the main with blades – Tiger Woods, Adam Scott, Rory McIlroy, Justin Rose, Ricky Fowler – still exists and although it changes from time to time the critical thing to bear in mind is that the majority of pros are using cavity back clubs.
+The list of pros who stick in the main with blades – Tiger Woods, Dustin Johnson, Rory McIlroy, Louis Oosthuizen, Adam Scott, Rory McIlroy, Justin Rose, Ricky Fowler – still exists and although it changes from time to time the critical thing to bear in mind is that the clear majority of pros are using cavity back clubs.

 And for those of you who are still not convinced that based on the experience of the pros you should be looking at cavity backs first and last before blades, I’ll leave the last word to four-time PGA Tour Winner Kevin Na.